-Of the approximately 2,300 species of coral fish species caught [1], between 28 and 30 million animals are traded annually.
+Of the almost 3,000 species of coral reef fishes caught worldwide [1], between 15 and 30 million animals are traded annually.
 [2]

-Of the trade figures for the EU evaluated between 2014 and 2021, over a third of the fish species were also not assessed by the IUCN Red List.
+Of the trade figures for the EU evaluated between 2014 and 2021, 30% of the fishes imported were not registered at species-level.
 [3] Therefore, it is inestimable which impact these removals have on the fish population and coral reefs.
 In 2018, almost 45 percent of all known coral reef fish species remained unassessed by the IUCN Red List due to a lack of biological and ecological knowledge.
-The Red List is responsible for the conservation status of animals and plants but has not the authority to grant any protection.
+[8] Today, several hundered more species have been assessed but many species still have assessements which are more than 10 years old.
+[9] While the IUCN Red List provides the global conservation status of animal and plant species, it does not have the authority to grant legal protection.on.

 ENDEMIC SPECIES – SMALL DISTRIBUTION AND SMALL POPULATIONS